Key Details

 - Heli drop into the Landsborough Valley (yes, we’re cheating a little—but you’ll earn it soon enough).

-- Three days of progressive whitewater paddling, breaking the river down piece by piece.
+- Three days of progressive whitewater paddling, breaking the river down piece by piece and exploring the stunning West Coast wilderness.

 - Small teams, high engagement.
 Unlike a traditional rafting trip, where guides do the work, you’ll be in control of your own packraft, with our crew acting as instructors, not chauffeurs.
 This is a trip for paddlers not passengers.